Phyks/huginn-vagrant/README.md

 - Clone this repository: `git clone https://github.com/m0nty/huginn-vagrant.git`
 - Jump straight in with `./setup.sh` and follow the prompts.
 No attempt is made to validate your input while you do this.
+- Run `vagrant up` to provision your Huginn instance.

 If you prefer to edit the config files yourself: